You Earned a Ticket!

 As part of their separate governance, charter schools operate under somewhat reduced regulation compared to traditional public schools.
 For example, charter schools are not bound by most laws about class sizes, hours of operation, and use of seniority.

 Like traditional public schools, charter schools may employ teachers without union representation.
 But there's a big difference in practice.
 Union affiliation is fairly rare among teachers in charter schools.
-About 80% of California charter schools do not use collective bargaining, according to 2016 research.
-(This rate might be higher now; if you know of fresher data please leave a comment!)
+About 78% of California charter schools do not use collective bargaining, according to 2019 research.
+(If you know of fresher data please leave a comment!)

 Charter school growth in California